 In the long run Peking and Pyongyang are going to have to be given a good smack, but preferably not with nuclear weapons.
 They tend to be noisy, smelly and go off with a big bang.

 What a shame it couldn’t have been Kim Jong-Un!
 Glen Campbell last week disproved the old rostrum that only the good die young.

 His was a sad loss: he was one of the greatest country and western singers of all time.
 I’ve loved his music for over 40 years.

 He was also a truly nice man, by all accounts, very modest about his wonderful talents (perhaps that’s why I liked him!).
 I doubt we’ll see another country and western singer like him.
 More than anyone else he took a mid-western American genre and gave it to the world.
 Good on him.

-Posted by Michael Shrimpton on August 13, 2017, With 1707 Reads Filed under Investigations.
+Posted by Michael Shrimpton on August 13, 2017, With 1803 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.